Cray-HPE/docs-csm/upgrade/1.5.3/README.md

 This step updates the CFS configuration which is set as the desired configuration for the management nodes (NCNs).
 It ensures that the CFS configuration layers reference the correct commit hash for the version of CSM being installed.
 It then waits for the components to reach a configured state in CFS.

-1. **IMPORTANT**: The `update-mgmt-ncn-cfs-config.sh` script has a bug in CSM 1.5.2.
-This bug has been addressed in a hotfix.
-See [customer advisory `a00144661en_us`](https://support.hpe.com/hpesc/docDisplay?docId=emr_na-a00144661en_us).
-   Download and apply the hotfix from that customer advisory before proceeding.
-If this hotfix is not applied, certain properties of the CFS configuration will be lost during its modification.

 1. (`ncn-m001#`)